 Let us prove Statement \ref{mot_coh_0_geq}.
 Fix $n>0$.
 We can assume that $S$ is connected with generic point $\eta$.
-By the argument at the beginning of the proof of \cite[Corollaire 11.4]{Ayoub_Etale}, combining absolute purity and localisation with the vanishing of negative motivic cohomology \ref{prop:mot_coh_<}, one can deduce that for any dense open set $U$ in $S$, the restriction map $H^{n,0}_\CM(S)\ra H^{n,0}_\CM(U)$ is injective.
+By the argument at the beginning of the proof of \cite[Corollaire 11.4]{Ayoub_Etale}, combining absolute purity and localisation with the vanishing of negative motivic cohomology (Proposition \ref{prop:mot_coh_<}), one can deduce that for any dense open set $U$ in $S$, the restriction map $H^{n,0}_\CM(S)\ra H^{n,0}_\CM(U)$ is injective.
 By the continuity property of \cite[Proposition~3.20]{Ayoub_Etale}, we deduce that the restriction map $H^{n,0}_\CM(S)\ra H^{n,0}_\CM(\eta)$ is injective.
 So we are reduced to the case where $S$ is the spectrum of a field $k$.

 By separation, we can assume that $k$ is perfect.
 By \cite[Corollary~16.2.22]{Cisinski_Deglise_BluePreprint}, we reduce to compute $\DM(k,\BQ)(\BQ_k,\BQ_k[n])$.
 By the cancellation theorem \cite{Voevodsky_Cancellation}, we reduce to compute $\DM^\eff(k,\BQ)(\BQ_k,\BQ_k[n])$.
-Since the sheaf $\BQ_k$ is both cofibrant and $\BA^1$-local, this coincides with the same Hom group computed in the derived category of \'etale sheaves over $\Sm/S$, which vanishes.
+Since the sheaf with transfers $\BQ_k$ is both cofibrant and $\BA^1$-local, this coincides with the same Hom group computed in the derived category of \'etale sheaves with transfers over $\Sm/S$, which vanishes.
 This concludes the proof of \ref{mot_coh_0_geq}.